 When the homeowners changed houses the original home lost their original homeowners bacteria within days.
 All while the new home was invaded in an even shorter amount of time.
 This is astounding.

 Well, this has some serious implications.
 The truth is that many of us have horrendous microbial flora.
 Diseases like C.Diff, Salmonella, E.Coli, Candida, H. Pylori and a host of other pathogens, parasites and worms infest the human microbiome.

 Especially, on the Western diet, many of us are consuming antibiotics in our drinking water and meat products.
-Then we are eating massive amounts of Wheat, Canola, and Corn that has been doused with Glyphosate.
+Then we are eating massive amounts of GMO foods that has been doused with Glyphosate.

 The sad truth about Glyphosate, or Round-up, is that it absolutely murders friendly bacteria like Acidophillus, Bifidobacterium, and Lactobicillus.
 Actually, there’s a hefty amount of research to suggest that Glyphosate not only kills the good bacteria but proliferates the pathogens and parasites (2)!

 With that being the truth, we could be facing some major challenges in living with others that are not healthy.
 Think about it, have you ever noticed how different your home seems when someones not there.
 It may not be your imagination.
 The microbiome of the room you’re sitting in, reading this, is effected by all of the people who have set foot in it.